ketankartoza/qgis-gea-plugin/docs/src/user/quickstart/index.md

 To use the tool, a few dependencies are required:

 1. QGIS: The tool runs in QGIS geographical software, which needs to be installed on the user's computer.
-2. A free Account for NICFI data: https://www.planet.com/nicfi
+2. A free account for NICFI data: https://www.planet.com/nicfi
 3. Planet_explorer: Some data (e.g., NICFI imagery) is streamed in via the Planet plugin, so this plugin needs to be installed in QGIS.

 The following Quick Start documentation will guide users on how to set up the tool with its dependencies: